Cheap no contract broadband with LOTS of Data….does a ‘beast’ like that even exist?

 That’s why this deal is so appealing if you are looking to get connected to ADSL for the first time (if you recently moved house for example).

-owned by Telstra, which is the same company that owns the bulk of the landline infrastructure in Australia (at least until the NBN becomes a viable alternative for the majority of Australians), has something to do with them agreeing to waive that fee… 😉
+The fact Belong are owned by Telstra, the company that owns the bulk of the landline infrastructure in Australia and therefore are the ‘gatekeepers’ of fixed broadband (at least until the NBN becomes a viable alternative for the majority of Australians), probably has something to do with them agreeing to waive that fee… 😉

-Telstra is basically using their unique position in the marketplace to build up market share for their ‘baby’.
+Telstra is basically using their unique position in the marketplace to get marketshare for their ‘baby’.

 All of Belong’s plans include an option for a month to month plan (so that you are not locked-in) and you will never be slugged with extra usage charges for exceeding your data allowance.

 As all plans come with an option for a no lock-in contract, you can always leave after a month if you’re not happy and you get to keep the landline you got connected for FREE and which you can now use to get an ADSL broadband service from any other provider you wish (like this one for example).